Competition: Sat., March 30, 2024

 - Contemporary Era: A movement or work by Debussy, Ravel, Bartok, Prokofiev, Shostakovich, Kabalevsky, Poulenc, Schoenberg, Gershwin.

 3. Awards Details

-Additionally, all Senior Division winners and qualifying Honorable Mentions who are seniors in high school will be automatically considered by the jury for a college scholarship award of up to $2,500/year (up to $10,000 over four years) to attend Stanislaus State as a piano performance major and once University application has been processed.
-The college scholarship is awarded at time of actual University enrollment.
-Qualifying seniors who wish to accept this award must have applied to and been accepted by the University within the application period that runs concurrently with the competition event.
-They must also notify Dr. Sarah Chan at firstname.lastname@example.org of their intent to apply and enroll in the University as a piano performance major for the following year, at which point their competition performance will be considered their entrance-scholarship audition in lieu of one to be taken through the Music Department auditions in the Spring.
+Additionally, all Senior Division winners and qualifying Honorable Mentions who are high school seniors will be considered by the jury for a Department of Music scholarship award of up to $2,500/year (renewable annually for up to $10,000 over four years) to attend CSU Stanislaus as a piano performance major, with scholarship awarded at time of actual University enrollment.
+Qualifying seniors who wish to accept this award must have applied to and been accepted by the University within the application period that runs concurrent to the competition event.
+Any such winner must notify Dr. Sarah Chan at email@example.com of their intent to pursue the piano performance major in the upcoming academic year, at which point his/her competition performance will be considered as the entrance-scholarship audition in lieu of one taken through the normally-scheduled Music Department auditions process.

 Adjudicators may elect not to award a prize in any given category should there be no qualified competitor to receive it.
 All decisions made by the adjudicators shall be final.